jeetuabhi/ACTAM-22-23-Sitar-Simulator/README.md

 The buttons can be accessed both from keyboard keys and mouse clicks.
-More details can be found on this demo video:https://www.youtube.com/watch?v=3AuEM-YhDtA
+More details can be found on this demo video:https://www.youtube.com/watch?v=3AuEM-YhDtA The website can be accessed directly from : https://jeetuabhi.github.io/ACTAM-22-23-Sitar-Simulator/